bright/new-www/_posts/2017-12-11-injectable-android-viewmodels.md

 In order to generate the map we need two elements: a map key definition and a module with view model _bindings_.

-The map key definition may look like this:
+The map key definition is an annotation type which has a single member whose type is the map key type.
+It may look like this:

 {% highlight kotlin %}
 import android.arch.lifecycle.ViewModel